The injuries pile up, and the Warriors’ reign ends

 It was a sad farewell to Oracle for so many reasons.
 The 2,070th and final game in that building that the Warriors called home for 47 seasons.
 The first game since Durant had surgery to repair his ruptured Achilles.
 The last loss of the season.
 The end of the quest for three straight championships.
 And if all that emotion wasn’t enough, now there’s fear for Thompson’s future.

 Thompson will be a free agent on June 30.
 The Warriors have said they want to keep him, and they likely still will.
-But if he has a major knee issue now that would be on top of the injury that will likely keep Durant — another probable free-agent-in-waiting, maybe the biggest domino that will fall this summer to start an expected player-movement bonanza — off the court for all of next season.
+But now he has a major knee issue now, on top of the injury that will likely keep Durant — another probable free-agent-in-waiting, maybe the biggest domino that will fall this summer to start an expected player-movement bonanza — off the court for all of next season.

-The irony with Thompson’s injury is he doesn’t get hurt.
+The irony with Thompson’s injury is he rarely gets hurt.
 Thompson one of the most durable players in the league.
 He strained a hamstring earlier in these finals and missed one game.
-He may have done a number on his knee on Thursday and was still lobbying to stay in the game.
+He tore his knee up Thursday and was still lobbying to stay in the game.

 He was gone before the Raptors’ celebration.
-When the Warriors start play next season at the new Chase Center in San Francisco, there will be no banner to raise, no rings to hand out.
+When the Warriors start play next season at the new Chase Center in San Francisco, there will be no banner to raise or rings to hand out.
 An era is over.
 A new one will have to begin.

+“I think everybody thinks it’s kind of the end of us,” Green said.
+“But that’s just not smart.
+We’re not done yet.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports